-1876: Grand Lodge Convention of B’nai B’rith’s Fifth District
+Grand Lodge Convention of B’nai B’rith’s Fifth District

-It all began at the 1876 Grand Lodge Convention of B'nai B'rith’s Fifth District, which at the time included Maryland, DC, Virginia, North Carolina, South Carolina and Georgia.
-It was there that Simon Wolf submitted a resolution to finance a Jewish orphanage.
+It was there that national B'nai B'rith President, Simon Wolf (1836 - 1923), submitted a resolution to finance a Jewish orphanage.
 He and a group of like-minded individuals were concerned about the increasing number of immigrant children in the district whose families could not care for them for any number of reasons.

 The Home’s first endowment fund was established in 1901.
-Its mainstay, the Simon Wolf Endowment Fund, was chartered in 1916 in Goldsboro, N.C.
+Its pillar, the Simon Wolf Endowment Fund, was chartered in 1916 in Goldsboro, NC.
 The fund’s charter was to “use and devote the income of the fund, any and all funds which may be donated to the corporation, for the maintenance of the Hebrew Orphans’ Home for the care, instruction, education and support of inmates of said home.…”

 In order to preserve the endowment for direct welfare programs, the Home asked its affiliated communities to pay a modest stipend toward operating expenses in exchange for receiving services.

-1948: Responding to Post-World War II Social Challenges
+Responding to Post-World War II Social Challenges

-Though the Home’s caseload eased in the early 1940s as welfare boards increased, it swelled again at the end of World War II with a new wave of European immigrants.
+Responding to Post-World War II Social Challenges, the Homes' caseload eased in the early 1940s as welfare boards increased.
+It swelled again at the end of World War II, however, with a new wave of European immigrants.
 The war also left the Home facing a broader social problem – a significant rise in the number of unwed mothers, particularly near the military bases of Tampa, Jacksonville and Savannah.
 Many of these young women needed medical care and adoption services, which the Home began to provide.

-1961: College Education and “Interest Free” Take Center Stage
+College Education and “Interest Free” Take Center Stage

-1989: The JELF Name is Adopted
+The JELF name is adopted

-2016: The Legacy of the Hebrew Orphans’ Asylum
+The Legacy of the Hebrew Orphans’ Home